 Step 5: Wait for your new broadband service to be activated

 It's important to keep in mind that because you're not transferring services on the same line it is up to you to manage the broadband activation alongside cancellation of the old service to avoid lengthy periods without internet access; if there is a delay setting up the new connection you might be left without broadband.
-When moving between networks and not porting a phone number you may be able to have the cancellation date overlap with the start date of the new broadband so you’ll continue to have internet access in case of problems.
+But when moving between networks (and not porting a phone number) you may be able to have the cancellation date overlap with the start date of the new broadband so you’ll continue to have internet access in case of problems.

 Broadband switching FAQ

 - There might be many reasons why you may wish to switch providers, including poor customer service, reliability issues, increased prices, or faster services available elsewhere.
 Even if you’ve got no complaints with your current service it might still be worth looking at a new deal.
 Switching broadband providers regularly allows you to take advantage of the latest special offers and the lower pricing that’s often available to new customers.

 - Switching typically takes 14 days, but can be longer if the provider is busy or you need an engineer to carry out work.
 If you’re moving to Virgin Media and already have a Virgin socket in your home you may be able to choose the DIY ‘QuickStart’ option and reduce the activation time.

 - Are there any costs involved with switching?

 - If you’re still in contract you will probably need to pay a cancellation fee when switching.
 Your new provider may charge a setup fee, but free setup deals are available.
 However, free setup offers don’t apply if you require phone line installation; costs for a new line vary but can be in excess of £100.
 Also, in some cases a provider may charge extra to switch from specific LLU networks.